-Dr. Angeline Spain is a Researcher at Chapin Hall.
+Dr. Angeline Spain is a Senior Researcher at Chapin Hall.
 Spain has a strong interest in systems change across education, early childhood, and healthcare systems.
 She is the qualitative methodologist for a 3-year, multistate study investigating how family experiences are altered by community-based approaches designed to address toxic stress and promote family strengths through the transformation of pediatric primary care and early childhood system policies and practices.
 She also studies community efforts to strengthen children’s transitions to and through the early elementary system, including a teacher co-designed, community initiative on Chicago’s South Side that integrates classroom and community transition practices.
 Spain has served as core staff on projects investigating afterschool systems building and school-library partnerships to expand learning opportunities for children and youth, and contributed to the first city of Chicago-wide assessment of child- and youth-serving organizations’ capacity to apply data and evidence to practice.
 She uses comparative case studies and other qualitative research methods.

 Previously, Spain was Assistant Professor at the University of Michigan’s School of Education.
 There, she led and collaborated in work on the implementation of systems change efforts including instructional, talent management, and school funding reforms.